gmboowa/rMAP-GWAS/README.md

 Panaroo pangenome
 ```

-A Bakta-based version can be implemented separately by replacing the annotation task and ensuring downstream GFF compatibility with Panaroo.
+A Bakta-based version can be implemented separately by replacing the annotation task & ensuring downstream GFF compatibility with Panaroo.

 ### Final workflow outputs